Here On The Inside

 The first song that achieved this tremendous personal honor was Inside by Jethro Tull.
 Here is a video from YouTube so that you can fully understand and appreciate what I’m referencing:

 When I first heard this as a child and understood its lyrics, it immediately moved and intrigued me (much like I was later upon seeing Closer by Nine Inch Nails and Dragula by Rob Zombie on MTV).
-It became very apparent to me early on that I didn’t exactly live in the same “world” as those around me.
+It became apparent to me early that I didn’t exactly live in the same world as those around me.
+Coming from the future might have something to do with that.
 What I mean is, by varying degrees throughout life, I’ve most definitely been apart from the rest, living in my world, by my thought process and values unaffected by the usual forces around me.

 For example, I attended the Presbyterian church and its vacation bible study camps as a child, which my mother helped organize as an elder.
 Despite their best efforts, I never really believed that I inherited any original sin.
-I found it so sad and unbelievable, as I read Genesis and had the origin myths explained to me, an omnibenevolent being like God would do such a thing.
+As I read Genesis and had the origin myths explained to me, I found it so sad and unbelievable that an omnibenevolent being like God would do such a thing.
 It didn’t make sense to me.
 I never mistrusted my judgment due to this, resolute in the idea that I knew how to do good, and so anything I was willing to do must be good.
 In fact, as a youth, I proposed that Judas wasn’t suffering eternally in hell but rather was in heaven as a deserving disciple precisely because he was instrumental in bringing about the crucifixion that supposedly saved us all.
-God must’ve known, being omniscient, what was going to happen and how it had to happen, and without Judas’ moral sacrifice, it couldn’t happen.
+God must’ve known, being omniscient, what would happen and how it had to happen, and without Judas’ moral sacrifice, it couldn’t happen.

 I remained undeterred from my judgment as I grew older and became sexually aware (which was very early).
 I had absolutely no reason to feel guilty when my interests shifted from heterosexual to homosexual; after all, if it were wrong, I’d have a tangible reason to feel guilty, wouldn’t I (and thus not do it)?
 I never once thought I was performing some egregious act simply because other people didn’t like it or some authority said it was terrible.
 Even in my fear that others wouldn’t understand at all, I never once hated myself because of what I felt or believed because I knew that if it were wrong, I’d know.

 Later, philosophically and politically, I was the same.
 I lobbied various philosophical arguments and propositions to my wise and intelligent older brother from nine onwards.
-Never chastising me, he patiently showed me the errors in my thinking with logical recourse without ever introducing any articles to take on faith, and reinforced not only my method of reaching conclusions but also my debating skills.
-From this, I always stood apart, sometimes dramatically, from my teenage peers’ popular theories and beliefs, and now my adult peers.
+Never chastising me, he patiently showed me the errors in my thinking with logical recourse without ever introducing any articles to take on faith and reinforced my method of reaching conclusions and my debating skills.
+Because of this, I always stood apart, sometimes dramatically, from my teenage peers’ popular theories and beliefs and now my adult peers.
 I never once gave in to social pressure to bend my views or sanction what was logically wrong.

 I never gave in to any pressure to conform to any values of my family I didn’t share.
 I never gave in to any pressure to conform to my classmates’ values.
 I never gave in to pressure to lay out my life and lifestyle in such a way as to please others.
 I’ve never given in to any pressure to conform to anything.